Rent and water arrears

 How do I know if I am behind in my rent or water charges?

-FACS Housing will always let you know if you are behind in your rent or water charges.
+DCJ Housing will always let you know if you are behind in your rent or water charges.
 We will generally write to you about this; however we might also talk to you on the phone, visit you at home or notify you via electronic means.

 You can also check your rent statement or phone your Client Service Officer and ask them to check your account.
 When we visit you at home, we will be able to check your account information and set up an arrears payment arrangement with you using our new staff mobile devices.

 What if I am having difficulties managing my money?